mcrvaz/mcrvaz.github.io/_posts/2024-02-26-types-and-readability.md

 ```
 Seems pretty straightforward, but it raises a few questions:

-What does the error value mean?
-Are those some kind of specific error codes?
+What does the response value mean?
+Are those some kind of specific response codes?
 Are they custom?
-And about the `GetErrorDescription`, what are the valid values for this function?
+And about the `GetResponseCodeDescription`, what are the valid values for this function?
 Can the `responseCode` be negative?

 You could amend this a bit by adding comments specifying all that, but it's not a great solution.